Black Knight Challenge Run in Penistone, Yorkshire!

 Is the course closed to the public?

-No. We are using King's Wood which is part of a network of local footpaths, cycle paths and trails and is shared with ramblers, dogwalkers, horseriders and cyclists.
-Runners do not have the right of way and need to be considerate of other users of the land.
-Please don't litter, we'll have a bin at the base camp so please deposit any rubbish in here.
+No. We are on a public trails and bike paths.
+Runners do not have the right of way and need to be considerate of other users of the land, there may be dog walkers, ramblers or cyclists on any part of the course.
+Please don't litter.
+We'll have a bin at the base camp, please use this and there are several bins on the route too.

 What on course facilities do you provide?